Our Support continues, even after you leave the Unit

 We are working with the team on the Neonatal Unit to develop and print a discharge checklist for each family, helping them to better understand the process of leaving the Unit, and helping to calm anxieties around this milestone.
 Please check back soon for more information on this exciting new project!

 Meeting other Neonatal parents can offer vital support.
-Our Meet, Chat, Learn Classes are open exclusively to families from Ward 35 and range from Boogie Bairns, to Paediatric First Aid and Baby Yoga.
+Our Meet, Chat, Learn Classes are open exclusively to families from Ward 35 and range from Baby Yoga and Baby Massage, Swimming and Movement, Music and Sensory.
 They are the perfect way meet Neonatal parents in a friendly, understanding environment.
-The classes are usually funded or part-funded by Tiny Lives, and always free-of-charge to Ward 35 parents.
+The classes are usually funded by Tiny Lives, and always free-of-charge to Ward 35 parents.

-As of January 2021, we’re proud to have funded a new Sling Library Pilot on the Neonatal Unit!
+We’re proud to fund a Sling Library on the Neonatal Unit!
 By suppling slings and weighted dolls, parents can try out a sling and learn how best to wear it to support their baby – with the help of the Physio team – before trialling a sling on loan for up to 8 weeks.
 We hope to empower Ward 35 parents to use a sling with their baby, encouraging bonding between the two.

-The Bubbles Group is a support and developmental group facilitated by the Newcastle Community Nursing Team and the Central Community Family Hub.
-They’re supported by Tiny Lives and host weekly face-to-face baby and parents sessions for Newcastle parents whose babies have been discharged from Ward 35 at the RVI.
-They also run regular online support sessions for parents outside of the Newcastle area (eg. North Tyneside or Gateshead), or those who are not comfortable attending face-to-face sessions yet.
+The Bubbles Group is a support and developmental group facilitated by the Newcastle Community Nursing Team and Newcastle 0-19 Service.
+They’re supported by Tiny Lives and host weekly face-to-face baby and parents sessions for parents whose babies have been discharged from Ward 35 at the RVI.

 This list is constantly growing to meet the developing needs of the Neonatal Unit.
 If you have an idea for something that would have helped you or someone you know on the Unit, we’d love to hear it.
 Please email email@example.com.